mvbattista/jeopardy/Readme.md

 ## TODO

-- Add sounds for time up, final jeopardy, and daily double
+- Whatever Dan wants at this point.

 ## Contributors

-Special thanks to Dam Amrich for giving the blessing to work on this project.
+Special thanks to Dan Amrich for giving the blessing to work on this project.

 Thanks to Ryan McDevitt for posting a general framework to base improvements on.